-- Only count of users with a security role
+- Only count users with a security role

-There are different reasons why users get added to your environment, sometimes without intent.
+There are different reasons why users are added to your environment, and sometimes without intent.
 Quite often they don’t need access at all and don’t have any security roles assigned.

 Details: Only count users with security roles